 More Information About Trillium

-Trilliums are divided into two main groups...the sessile trilliums whose flower sits on top of the leaf, and the pedicellate trilliums, whose flower is attached to the leaf by a short stem (pedicel).
+There are many trillium lower classifications but for gardeners, Trilliums are divided into two main groups...the sessile trilliums whose flower sits on top of the leaf, and the pedicellate trilliums, whose flower is attached to the leaf by a short stem (pedicel).
 One common American native trillium, Trillium sessile is even named for this floral trait.
-When you are ready to buy trillium plants for your woodland perennial garden, please check out our list below which includes a wide selection of nursery propagated trillium plants for sale.

 Trillium production from seedling to flower at Plant Delights Nursery.